Barrier-Climbing and Dice-Operating Micro Mechanism Competition

 This time, the width of the bridge in the Barrier-Climbing zone

-sand area is narrowed down to 11mm.
+sand area is narrowed down to 10mm.

-From this time, barrier-climbing and dice-operating micro-mechanism
+Barrier-climbing and dice-operating micro-mechanism

 competitions are combined as one competition (Fig. 2).